-- 5C(ii): Implement the requirements of 'My charter' to involve people with a learning disability in our future service design and delivery. - Planning Objective 5F: Fully implement the Bronglais Hospital Strategy over the coming three years as agreed at Board in November 2019, taking into account the learning from the COVID pandemic. - 4.4.10 Clinical focus groups November and December 2020: With our Health and Care Strategy written, the question before us in mid-2020 was how to progress to a list of options for analysis in the Economic Case of the PBC.
-We took advice from the Consultation Institute as to how best to do this, and during November and December 2020 we held a series of clinical focus group meetings with clinicians from Community and Primary Care; Critical Care; Diagnostics; Emergency Medicine; Learning Disabilities; Medicine; Medicines Management; Mental Health; Scheduled Care; Surgery; Therapies/Rehabilitation; and Women and Children.
+- 5C(i): Ensure the new hospital uses digital opportunities to support its aims to minimise the need for travel, maximise the quality and safety of care and deliver the shortest, clinically appropriate lengths of stay. - 5C(ii): Implement the requirements of 'My charter' to involve people with a learning disability in our future service design and delivery. - Planning Objective 5F: Fully implement the Bronglais Hospital strategy over the coming 3 years as agreed at Board in November 2019 taking into account the learning from the COVID pandemic. - 4.4.10 Clinical focus groups November and December 2020: With our Health and Care Strategy written, the question before us in mid-2020 was how to progress to a list of options for analysis in the Economic Case of the PBC.
+We took advice from the Consultation Institute as to how best to do this, and during November and December 2020 we held a series of focus group meetings with clinicians from Community and Primary Care; Critical Care; Diagnostics; Emergency Medicine; Learning Disabilities; Medicine; Medicines Management; Mental Health; Scheduled Care; Surgery; Therapies/Rehabilitation; and Women and Children.